 Consult the CDC website for Sudan prior to travel.

 Medical facilities in Khartoum are adequate but the hospitals are not suitable for more serious medical problems.
 Outside the capital, few facilities exist, hospitals and clinics are poorly equipped and ambulance services are not available.
-Medicines are obtainable only intermittently.
-Carry prescription medication in original packaging, along with your doctor’s prescription.
-Be sure to verify with Sudanese customs your medications are legal before you travel.
+Medicines are available only intermittently.
+Carry prescription medication in original packaging, along with your doctor’s prescription and bring enough medication for the duration of your trip.
+Be sure to verify with Sudanese customs that your medications are legal before you travel.

 You are responsible for all medical costs.
 U.S. Medicare does not cover you overseas.

 Emergency medical treatment is provided for 24 hours before payment is required.
-All other care providers expect payment in Sudanese pounds in full before treatment is performed.
+For all other care, providers expect payment in Sudanese pounds in full before treatment is performed.

 Medical Insurance: If your health insurance plan does not provide coverage overseas, we strongly recommend supplemental medical insurance and medical evacuation plans.

 Malaria is widespread throughout the country.
 Use mosquito repellents containing at least 20 percent DEET.
 Sleep under insecticide-impregnated mosquito nets.
 Chemoprophylaxis is strongly recommended prior to arriving in Sudan and for the duration of your stay.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.